MicrosoftDocs/learn/learn-pr/wwl-azure/hybrid-identity/includes/2-azure-ad-connect.md

 With Azure AD Connect the key data you need is easily accessible.
 You can view and act on alerts, setup email notifications for critical alerts, and view performance data.

+>[!IMPORTANT]
-✔️ Using AD Connect Health works by installing an agent on each of your on-premises sync servers.
+>Using AD Connect Health works by installing an agent on each of your on-premises sync servers.